grandcentrix/thinkpad-x260-modem-scripts/README.md

 2. Change APN in `/etc/mbim-network.conf`.
 3. Start LTE with `sudo lte_start`.

+### Debugging

+1. If `sudo lte_start` fails because you have not entered a PIN, use mbimcli to enter it.

 ## Stop LTE

 1. Stop LTE with `sudo lte_stop`.